Carlosokumu/MonoTestSolution/README.md

    *  Created  Simple CRUD operations for the VehicleMake and VehicleModel.
    *  Handled Simple Mappings for the Service and Repository Layer Models using Autofac
    *  created an in-memory storage; mocking the vehicle make and vehicle model data
+   *  Implemented DI

  TODO :

     *  Work on the UI following  the MVVM Architecture.
-    *  Intergrate a remote Datasource  for the app from api(if time allows.)
+    *  Intergrate a remote Datasource  for the app from api(if time allows)